solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 - Firewall doesn't support allowing dynamic IP addresses : This can occur when your ISP cycles your public IP address for you client(s).
 - Firewall rules aren't available for IPv6 format: The firewall rules must be in IPv4 format.
 If you specify firewall rules in IPv6 format, you'll get a validation error.

 When connecting from other Azure services, it is likely you will not be away of the IP addresses these services use.
 You can utilize the **Allow public access from any Azure service within Azure to this server** option.
 However, this option configures the firewall to allow all connections from Azure, including connections from the subscriptions of other customers.
-When you're using this option, make sure your sign-in and user permissions limit access to only authorized users.
+When you are using this option, make sure your sign-in and user permissions limit access to only authorized users.

 ### SSL